 On the basis of the growth anticipated for the global economy, we expect the demand for our products and services to exhibit a positive development in the new fiscal year.
-We expect our operating sales growth, i. e. sales growth adjusted for exchange-rate and acquisition effects, to range from 2 % to 5 %.
-The main driver for this growth should be the higher sales volume.
-But due to the fact that the crude-oil price level will be passed on in part, positive sales effects should also result from price changes.
+We expect our operating sales growth, i. e. sales growth adjusted for exchange-rate and acquisition effects, to be in the 1 % to 5 % range.
+This growth should result from an increase in the sales volume and positive effects from price increases and shifts in the product mix.

-Nominal sales in 2018 should be higher than operating growth due to the acquisitions completed in 2017 and can be additionally influenced by exchange-rate changes.
-For the most part, operating sales in the divisions should develop in the same growth range as Group operating sales.
+We expect nominal sales in 2019 to be influenced by negative effects of exchange-rate changes.
+For the most part, sales in the divisions should develop in the same range as Group sales.

-In terms of the important functional cost factors, we do not foresee significant shifts of cost ratios in relation to sales.
-We expect the materials cost ratio to increase further on account of rising raw materials prices.
+In terms of the most important functional cost factors, we do not foresee significant shifts of cost ratios in relation to sales.
+We expect the materials cost ratio to largely undergo a stable development at the level of the past fiscal year.

-For personnel expenses and other fixed cost figures, we project a relative increase at the same level as or slightly lower than sales growth.
+For personnel expenses and other fixed cost figures, we project a relative increase at the same level as sales growth.

-Against this background, we anticipate that in 2018 the EBITDA margin will continue to decline slightly in the direction of our long-term target range of 18 % to 20 %.
+Against this background, we anticipate that in 2019 the EBITDA margin will develop roughly at the level of the previous year and thus within our strategic target range of 18 % to 20 %.

-After 2018, we expect stable growth momentum with basically the same or slightly higher profitability.
+After 2019, we expect stable growth momentum with slightly higher profitability.

 Expected Asset and Financial Situation

 Based on the anticipated business performance, we should achieve liquidity surpluses from operating activities.
-These surpluses will be used primarily to finance investments and for bolt-on acquisitions.
-In addition, we plan to repay the promissory note loans on schedule from 2018 through 2020.
+These surpluses will be used primarily to finance investments and bolt-on acquisitions.
+In addition, we plan to repay the promissory note loans on schedule in 2019 and 2020.